legal-hkr/ainode-rocm/README.md

 A self-contained privacy-focused AI stack for interacting with LLMs and Stable Diffusion, leveraging AMD's ROCm toolkit.

+## Highlights

+Privacy-focused apprach means, that:

+A privacy-focused approach is implemented as follows:

+*   Telemetry across all components is disabled.
+*   Only the primary instance of Open WebUI is authorized to persistently store generated text and images.
+These can be located within the `data/openwebuui/data` directory.
+*   The amnesic approach utilizes `tmpfs` for mounting input, output, and cache directories.
+This configuration necessitates periodic container restarts to prevent excessive RAM consumption.

 ## Components

-This repository contains Docker configuration files and source code for setting up the following components:
+This repository contains Docker configuration files for setting up the following components:

 *   **Open WebUI:** A versatile web interface for interacting with various AI models.
 Includes both the default and amnesic (forgetful) instances.
 *   **Ollama:** A backend for Large Language Models (LLMs), providing a simple and efficient way to run and manage models.